-Mpox is a disease caused by the mpox virus, a member of the Orthopoxvirus genus in the family Poxviridae.
-The virus belongs to the same family as the virus that causes smallpox and shares similar characteristics, but usually presents with milder symptoms.
-Mpox is endemic in countries within the rainforests of West and Central Africa, related to contact with animals that serve as viral reservoirs, but has recently been identified in substantial numbers of persons outside these regions.
-The virus are two clades-branches on the phylogenetic tree-West African clade (WA) and Congo Basin clade (CB).
+Mpox is a disease caused by the mpox virus (MPXV).
+The virus belongs to the same family as the virus that causes smallpox and shares similar characteristics but usually presents with milder symptoms.
+Although mpox is endemic in countries within the rainforests of West and Central Africa and is related to contact with animals that serve as viral reservoirs, it has recently been identified in substantial numbers of people outside these regions.
+The two clades-branches on the phylogenetic tree-of the virus are the Congo Basin clade I and the West African clade II.
+Clade I MPXV is more transmissible and causes a higher proportion of severe infections than clade II MPXV.

-Since January 2022, 70 non-endemic countries have reported human cases of mpox.
-However, in the current multi-countries outbreak, the cluster of cases has been atypical and primarily found in historically non-endemic countries and locations with no direct travel link to the endemic region.
+Since January 1, 2022, cases of mpox have been reported to the World Health Organization (WHO) from 121 of its member states across all six WHO regions.
+In the multi-country outbreak that began in 2022, cases were primarily found in historically non-endemic countries and locations with no direct travel links to the endemic region.
 Instead, most of the cases identified were from sexual health clinics in communities of gay, bisexual, and other men who have sex with men (MSM), especially those with multiple partners and extended sexual networks.
-As of July 21, 2022, the United States Centers for Disease Control and Prevention (CDC) reported 15,848 confirmed cases of mpox across 72 countries; 15,605 (98%) of the confirmed cases were reported in 66 countries that have not historically reported mpox.
-On July 23, 2022, WHO declared the current multi-country mpox outbreak a public health emergency of international concern (PHEIC)-the highest public health alert.
+Therefore, on July 23, 2022, WHO declared the multi-country mpox outbreak a public health emergency of international concern (PHEIC)-the highest public health alert.